EmmavandenBrink/HomeAssignment/README.md

-# HomeAssignment
-Sleep Related Brain Activity
+# Sleep Related Brain Actvity
 - Emma van den Brink
-- Data notebook was completed: 28-11-2024
+- Date notebook was completed: 28-11-2024
 - The links to the Neurosynth pages of sleep related brain activity: https://neurosynth.org/analyses/terms/sleep/

 This project uses MRI data to visualize and interpret brain activity during sleep.
 This project layers functional data onto anatomical brain structures to create a statistical brain map, to highlight active brain regions during sleep.
 Additionaly, it generates a histogram of the voxel intensity to analyze the distribution of brain acitivity during sleep.

-# Project Title
-*Visualization of Brain Activity During Sleep*
-- Emma van den Brink
-- Date notebook was completed: 28-11-2024
-- The links to the Neurosynth pages of sleep related brain activity: https://neurosynth.org/analyses/terms/sleep/

 ---